*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 5 Key Features of Residential (Rotating) IPs

-Why are these residential rotating proxies so important?
+Why are these rotating residential proxies so essential?

 Well, the reasons are various.
-But there are five main features that make them so.
-And you should consider them if you want to buy residential proxies.
+But here are the five main features that make them so.
+You should consider them if you want to buy residential proxies.

 - Their IP rotates with every request

-Unlike datacenter proxies, residential rotating proxies hide your IP and make your location invisible to others by replacing your IP address for a short period of time with another [human] user’s IP.
+Unlike datacenter proxies, residential rotating proxies hide your IP and make your location invisible to others by replacing your IP address for a short period with another real user connection IP.
 When you’re using this proxy, nobody can trace anything back directly to you.
-In other words, residential proxies allow users to retain their anonymity while they scrape data from the Internet freely.
+In other words, residential proxies allow users to retain anonymity while you can scrape data from the Internet freely.

 - They prevent single-IP blacklisting